scala/docs.scala-lang/_tour/basics.md

 }
 ```

-Traits can also have default implementations.
+Traits can also have default implementations:

 {% scalafiddle %}
 ```tut